BrandonFromKansas/reading-notes/code-201/reading03-html-css-js-basics-plus.md

 ## Learn CSS
 #### [The Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model)
 1. Describe the CSS properties of `margin` and `padding` as characters in a story.
 What is their role in a story titled: “The Box Model”?
+**The Box Model**:
+In the kingdom of Boxy, ruled by Boximus Maximus, there sat a great big castle.
+Boximus was not a man for the people and he wanted as much space between himself and them as possible.
+He called upon his contractor, Marginally Okay Mephisto, to build him a moat around the castle so that no subjects could enter.
+King Boximus also wanted as much cushion between the moat and his castle walls so he called upon his trusted landscaper, Paddington Paddleboat, to fill up as much space between the castle and the inner border of the moat.
+Hundreds of trees and thousands of bushes were brought in and when all was said and done, there was only about 3px between the shrubbery and the castle wall.
+The end.

 2. List and describe the **four** parts of an HTML elements box as referred to by the `box model`.